 This is called your click-through rate (CTR).
 On digital marketing channels where you pay-per-click such as Google Ads, it’s all the more crucial to drive optimal CTR.
 Any less than that should be a sign to rethink how you’re spending your ad dollars.

 The click-through rate on Google Ads is the ratio of clicks to impressions.
-It’s the percentage of the traffic that took a desired action, essentially indicating how successful an ad is and how efficient your marketing spend is.
-For instance, if you get 1,000 impressions but less than 50 clicks (under 5%), your CTR indicates a potentially low ROI.
+It’s the percentage of the traffic that took a desired action, essentially indicating how successful an ad is and how efficient your online marketing spend is.
+For instance, if you get 1,000 impressions but less than 50 clicks (under 5%), your CTR for Google Ads indicates a potentially low ROI.
 Because of this, the CTR is one of the most crucial metrics of campaign success.

 Essentially, your Google Ads CTR measures how well your campaigns are performing.
 The higher your CTR, the more clicks you get from impressions—essentially, the less you spend per click.

+The definition of a good CTR can vary based on industry benchmarks, ad type, and targeted keywords.
 So, what does an optimal CTR really mean—and how can you increase yours to thrive in the ultra-competitive Google Ads landscape?

-So, now that you know why the CTR matters in Google Ads and what a good CTR is, let’s move on to how you can improve yours.
+So, now that you know why CTR matters in Google Ads and what a good CTR is, let’s move on to how you can improve yours.
 Here are the top strategies for boosting your ads’ CTR and getting more value from every impression.

-Before making changes to your ads, the first step to improving your Google Ads CTR is doing due diligence.
+Before making changes to your ads, the first step to improving your Google Ads CTR is due diligence.
 Look at your existing account: are the campaigns clearly identified, with a unique objective?

 A good keyword strategy is the backbone of every Google Ads campaign and optimal CTR.
 Simply, you need to bid on the right keywords based on your target audience, campaign goals, and budget to garner a high CTR and increased conversions.